Updated June 22, 2023

 2. Topology Table

-- The topology table holds information about all the paths to networks understood by EIGRP routers.
+- The topology table contains information about all the paths to networks EIGRP routers understand.

 - Command to list router information- ‘show ip eigrp’ topology.